 The two-year Master’s programme in Applied Physics is an internationally oriented programme and is taught entirely in English.
 The programme starts in September and February.
 The pre-Master's programme starts in September.

-We also offer a bachelor's programme (BSc.) in Applied Physics.
+We also offer a Bachelor's programme (BSc) in Applied Physics.

-During the Master’s programme in Applied Physics you will learn more about the fundamentals of modern physics and their application.
+The Physics Department at the University of Twente is one of the best in the world and the UT has many world-class researchers who will also be your lecturers during your Master’s programme in Applied Physics.
+As a Master’s student you will learn more about the fundamentals of modern physics and their application.
 This top-rated programme will expand your knowledge of physics as a whole, while giving you the opportunity to specialize in a field of your choice.
-At the University of Twente we focus on Fluid Physics, Materials Physics and Optics & Biophysics.
+You will have the opportunity to tailor your programme to suit your individual interests.